Muhammmadfakharulhasnain/OpenCV_Project_Parking_Space_Counter/README.md

 ---

 ## **License**
 This project is open-source under the **MIT License**.
-Feel free to use, modify, and contribute! 🚀
+Feel free to use, modify, and contribute!

----

-Would you like me to add **installation steps for Windows/Linux**, or improve anything else? 😊